-PGR13.5.6R External examiners will be:
+PGR13.5.6R External examiners for postgraduate research degrees will be:

-- independent of the University and affiliated institutions registering candidates with the University for research degrees, and any collaborating establishment linked to the research project; - b. must not have acted previously as the candidate's supervisor or adviser; - c. must not have co-authored or worked collaboratively with any member of the supervisory team or the other examiners on the panel, and their own work must not be the focus of the research being examined. - d. former members of UWE staff are not permitted to be an external examiner until five years after their employment has ended.
+- a. independent of the University and affiliated institutions registering candidates with the University for research degrees, and any collaborating establishment linked to the research project; - b. must not have acted previously as the candidate's supervisor or adviser, and - c. their own work must not be the focus of the research being examined.